 Time-Based Restricted Stock Awards.
-The time-based restricted stock granted in 2018 to the other Named Executive Officers vests in equal quarterly increments of shares each on March 1, June 1, September 1, and December 1, 2021.
+Time-based restricted stock granted in 2020 to the other Named Executive Officers vests in equal quarterly increments on March 1, June 1, September 1, and December 1, 2023.

 Performance-Based Restricted Stock Awards.
-The performance-based restricted stock granted to the other Named Executive Officers are to be earned (if at all) on December 1, 2021, based on the attainment of customer satisfaction goals as determined and evaluated in the discretion of the Compensation Committee.
+Performance-based restricted stock granted to the other Named Executive Officers vests (if at all) on December 1, 2023, based on the attainment of customer satisfaction goals over the period April 1, 2020 to November 1, 2023 as determined and evaluated by the Board.

-In addition, the restricted stock granted to the other Named Executive Officers will be eligible for accelerated vesting as follows:
+In addition, the restricted stock awards granted to the other Named Executive Officers are eligible for accelerated vesting as follows:

-- Death, disability, retirement, or change in control-Upon a termination of employment due to death, disability, or retirement and upon a change in control of the Company (even if not accompanied by a termination of employment), all of the unvested shares of time-based restricted stock and performance-based restricted stock will vest. - Other termination of employment-In the event of a termination of employment entitling the Named Executive Officer to severance under the terms of his employment agreement, the number of shares of time-based restricted stock that he would have vested in had he remained employed during the severance period (which will be determined based on the number of months used to calculate severance under his employment agreement) will vest, and, upon expiration of the performance period, the performance-based stock will vest based on actual performance for the performance period prorated based on the number of days elapsed from the beginning of the performance period through the last day of his applicable severance period.
+- Death, disability, retirement, or change in control Upon a termination of employment due to death, disability, or retirement and upon a change in control of the Company (even if not accompanied by a termination of employment), all of the unvested time-based restricted stock and performance-based restricted vests. - Other termination of employment In the event of a termination of employment entitling the Named Executive Officer to severance under the terms of his employment agreement, he will vest in the time-based restricted stock that he would have vested in had he remained employed during his severance period (based on the number of months used to calculate severance under his employment agreement), and, upon expiration of the performance period, he will vest in the performance-based stock based on actual performance for the performance period prorated based on the number of days elapsed from the beginning of the performance period through the last day of his applicable severance period.